Pack3tL0ss/ConsolePi/README.md

 ## **1. Automated Installation**

-Install RaspiOS on a raspberryPi and connect it to the network.
+Install RaspberryPi OS on a raspberryPi and connect it to the network.

 Use the command string below to kick-off the automated installer.
 The install script is designed to be essentially turn-key.
-It will prompt to change hostname, set timezone, and update the pi users password if you're logged in as pi.
+It will prompt to change hostname, set timezone, and set the consolepi users password.
 Be sure to checkout the [image creator script](#3-consolepi-image-creator) if doing a headless install, creating multiple ConsolePis, or want to re-image an existing ConsolePi.

 ```
 wget -q https://raw.githubusercontent.com/Pack3tL0ss/ConsolePi/master/installer/install.sh -O /tmp/ConsolePi && sudo bash /tmp/ConsolePi && sudo rm -f /tmp/ConsolePi